Variational Inference with Vine Copulas: An efficient Approach for Bayesian Computer Model Calibration: Background and Theoretical Framework

+The conditional density $p(\yb^*| \db, \phib)$ is a multivariate normal density given by the statistical model \eqref{eqn:completeModel} and the specification of GPs.
+The posterior distribution of the unknown parameters $p(\phib | \db)$ is given by the Bayes' theorem.
+The term ``calibration" in the Bayesian paradigm includes both an estimation of $\phib$ and a full evaluation of uncertainty for every parameter under a prior uncertainty expressed by $p(\phib)$.
+It is also worth noting that the posterior predictive density is rarely computed directly from \eqref{eqn:VBI:BayesPredictiveDensity}.
+Instead, we first generate samples $\phib^{(1)}, \dots,\phib^{(M)}$ from $p(\phib| \db)$ and then obtain samples $\yb^{*(1)}, \dots, \yb^{*(M)}$ so that $\yb^{*(i)} \sim p(\yb^*| \db, \phib^{(i)})$, $i = 1, \dots, M$.
+The posterior predictive density is approximated using the empirical density of $\yb^{*(1)}, \dots, \yb^{*(M)}$.

-where $M(\phi)$ and $K(\phi)$ are the mean and covariance of a multivariate normal distribution.
-The latent vector $\phi$ consists of the calibration parameters $\theta$ and hyperparameters corresponding to the $\mathcal{GP}$'s parametrization.
-The term ``calibration" in the Bayesian paradigm includes both parameter estimation and a full evaluation of uncertainty for every parameter under a prior uncertainty expressed by $p(\phi)$.
-We are therefore interested in deriving the posterior distribution $p(\phi|\bm{d})$. {\em This becomes quickly infeasible with increasing size of datasets, number of parameters, and model complexity}.
-Traditional MCMC methods that approximate $p(\phi|\bm{d})$---such as the Metropolis-Hastings (MH) algorithm \citep{Metropolis} or more advanced ones including Hamiltonian Monte Carlo or the No-U-Turn Sampler (NUTS) \citep{NUTS}---typically fail because of the computational costs associated with the evaluation of $p(\bm{d}|\phi)$.
-The conventional approaches to scalable Bayesian inference are in general not applicable here because of the highly correlated structure of $K(\phi)$ or the nature of calibration itself.
-Indeed, parallelization of MCMC \citep{Neiswanger2014} works in the case of independent $\bm{d}$, and Gaussian process approximation methods are developed in the context of regression problems \citep{QuinoneroCandela, pmlrv5titsias09a}.
-We emphasize that our context is much more complex and that our approach is not developing parallel computing, but rather exploiting probabilistic theory of approximation to reduce the computational cost.
+As a consequence of this simple two-step algorithm, we are interested in effective sampling (approximation) from the posterior distribution $p(\phib|\bm{d})$. {\em This becomes quickly infeasible with increasing size of datasets, number of parameters, and model complexity}.
+Traditional MCMC methods that approximate $p(\phib|\bm{d})$---such as the Metropolis-Hastings (MH) algorithm \citep{Metropolis} or more advanced ones including Hamiltonian Monte Carlo or the No-U-Turn Sampler (NUTS) \citep{NUTS}---typically fail because of the computational costs associated with the evaluation of $p(\bm{d}|\phib)$.
+The standard approaches to scalable Bayesian inference are in general not applicable here because of the highly correlated structure of $K(\phib)$ or the nature of calibration itself.
+Indeed, parallelization of MCMC \citep{Neiswanger2014} works in the case of and independent datest $\bm{d}$, and GP approximation methods are developed in the context of regression problems \citep{QuinoneroCandela, pmlrv5titsias09a, Bauer2016}.
+We emphasize that our context is much more complex and that our approach is not focused on developing parallel computing, but rather exploiting probabilistic theory of approximation to reduce the computational cost.